xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/Selenium-TestNG-Migration/build-success.png" width="282" height="">

+   2.3 Reopen the project to reload all the dependencies.
 3. Copy and paste the source code of your Selenium/TestNG/JUnit project in the `Include/scripts/groovy` folder of your Katalon project.
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/Selenium-TestNG-Migration/step5.png" width="322" height="">
 4. Copy and paste other resources of your Selenium/TestNG/JUnit project in the root folder of your Katalon project.